Harsha77064/Rapidious-Assignment/README.md

 This workflow showcases how different machine learning models can be used for classification tasks and how they can be optimized for performance on a dataset.

+**Visualisation**
+Dataset Overview:

+The dataset contains 20,052 rows and 680 columns, with columns representing different food recipes and various attributes like ratings, calories, protein, fat, and sodium.
+Handling Missing and Abnormal Values:

+Calories: Rows where calories exceeded 10,000 were removed, considering them outliers.
+Missing values in the calorie column were filled with the mean value (487.9).
+Duplicates: Duplicate rows were identified and removed.
+After removing duplicates, the dataset contained 17,719 rows.
+Exploratory Data Analysis (EDA):

+Distribution of Ratings: A histogram and boxplot showed the distribution of recipe ratings, with the most frequent rating being around 4.375.
+Calories Distribution: A violin plot, boxplot, and histogram visualized the spread of calories across different recipes.
+Scatter Plot: A scatter plot between calories and ratings indicated no clear linear relationship.
+Column Manipulation:

+Unnecessary columns like title and calories were dropped as part of data cleaning.
+The final dataset consisted of the columns rating, protein, fat, and sodium.
+Visualizations:

+Several plots like histograms, scatter plots, and joint plots were used to visualize the relationships between the numerical features such as rating, calories, protein, etc.
+Key Statistics:

+Rating: Mean rating is around 3.72, with a standard deviation of 1.32.
+Calories: The calories had a mean of 502, ranging from 0 to 9831.
+Protein: Mean protein is 22.36g, with significant outliers.
+Sodium: Some recipes had extremely high sodium values, with a max value of 132,220.
+The analysis focused on cleaning the dataset, handling missing values, identifying patterns in the distribution of ratings, calories, and other features, and visualizing those relationships.